GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: GCBF+: framework for learning GCBF and distributed control policy

 The training data $\{z_i\}$ is collected over multiple scenarios and the loss is calculated by evaluating the CBF conditions on each sample point.
 We use an on-policy strategy to collect data by periodically executing the learned controller $\pi_\phi$, which helps align the train and test distributions.

 When labeling the training data as $\mathcal D_{\mathcal C, i}$ or $\mathcal D_{\mathcal A, i}$, it is important to note that an input feature $z_i$ that is not in a collision may be unable to prevent an inevitable collision in the future under actuation limits.
 For example, under acceleration limits, an agent that is moving too fast may not have enough time to stop, resulting in an inevitable collision.
 Therefore, we cannot na\"ively label all the input features as $\mathcal D_{\mathcal C, i}$ if they are not in any collision at the current time step unless there exists a control policy that can keep them safe in the future.
-However, as noted in \cite{mitchell2008flexible,hsu2021safety,fisac2019bridging,so2023train,schafer2023scalable}, computing an infinite horizon control invariant set for high dimensional nonlinear systems is computationally challenging, and often, various approximations are used for such computations.
-In this work, we use a finite-time reachable set of the learned policy as an approximation.
+However, as noted in \cite{so2023train,hsu2021safety,fisac2019bridging,schafer2023scalable}, computing an infinite horizon control invariant set for high dimensional nonlinear systems is computationally challenging, and often, various approximations are used for such computations.
+In this work, we use a finite-time reachable set as an approximation.
 At any given learning step, given a graph $G$, and the corresponding input features $z_i, i\in V_a$, we use the learned policy from the previous iteration to propagate the system trajectories for $T$ timesteps.
-If the entire trajectory remains in the safe set $S_{N, i}$ for agent $i$, then $z_i$ is added to the set $\mathcal D_{\mathcal C, i}$.
+If the entire trajectory remains in the safe set $\mathcal S_{N, i}$ for agent $i$, then $z_i$ is added to the set $\mathcal D_{\mathcal C, i}$.
 If there exist collisions in $z_i$, it is added to the set $\mathcal D_{\mathcal A, i}$.
 Otherwise, it is left unlabeled.
 As $T \to \infty$, this recovers the infinite horizon control invariant set, but is not tractable to compute.
-Instead, we choose a large but finite value of $T$ and find it to work well enough in practice.
+Instead, we choose a large but finite value of $T$ as a hyperparameter in our numerical experiments.